-2. At age of 5 his father left home and reluctantly Scott became the responsible adult with two little sisters when his mother was barely present at home
+2. At the age of 5 his father left home and reluctantly Scott became the responsible adult with two little sisters when his mother was barely present at home.

 8. Scott who wanted to be a professional baseball player wanted to study at Vanderbilt University where he was promised a baseball scholarship but his father refused and sent him to a Christian university.
 As his dream shattered, Scott returned to Florida and began studying at Florida State University where he met his high school friend Mark Tremonti.